-Having a disability may add a further layer of difficulty to daily living; girls and women with any recognised disability may have specific issues with managing their periods.
+Girls and women with disabilities may face greater challenges in managing their menstruation hygienically and with dignity, often facing a double stigma due to both social norms around gender and menstruation and having a disability (UNICEF, 2019).
 This may range from every month self-care, to menstruation impacting on existing conditions, to needing sensitive support and care to understand what is happening and how to manage the challenges faced with daily living.
 Girls and women with severe physical disabilities have little choice of privacy, and many have bowel and urinary challenges too.

 A learning disability is a lifelong condition which may result in reduced intellectual ability which can lead to difficulty with everyday tasks such as managing health needs and accessing health care.
+Many individuals with cognitive disabilities do not receive adequate education about menstrual health, leading to confusion and anxiety when they experience menstruation for the first time (Pinkishe Foundation, 2024).
 The start of periods for young people with physical disabilities and learning disabilities can affect their independence and become a concern for their families and carers.
-Menstrual management may need the support of families/carers to minimise hygiene issues, pre-menstrual symptoms and heavy, painful and/or irregular periods.
+Menstrual management may need the support of families/carers to minimise hygiene issues, premenstrual symptoms and heavy, painful and/or irregular periods.
 The options available for menstrual management vary, depending upon the required outcome, which range from cycle regulation to amenorrhoea.

 Young people with learning disabilities follow a similar pattern of puberty to young people without disabilities.
 Earlier development may occur in girls with neurodevelopmental disabilities, girls with autism spectrum disorders may experience a slight delay.
 Young people with disabilities that compromise their nutrition or are linked to chronic inflammation may have a later onset.
+Public Health England (2022) report that epilepsy is common in people with learning disabilities and seizure frequency can be related to the menstrual cycle (catamenial epilepsy).
+Hypothyroidism may contribute to heavy bleeding and this may be a contributing factor for young women with Down Syndrome who experience heavy periods.
+Menstrual discomfort may be associated with behavioural problems.
+Conversely, changes in a young woman's behaviour may be attributed to the menstrual cycle, whether or not this is actually the case.